 This half-day workshop will provide you with an introduction to SQL and relational database management systems (RDBMS) with a special focus on using databases to maintain, query, and modify spatial data.
 Using the open-source DBMS PostgreSQL and its spatial extension PostGIS, we will explore using SQL to perform tasks you may have previously performed using a desktop GIS.
 ETL processes, data analytics, and modeling can all be extended and enhanced through the use of SQL in a spatially-enabled database.

-Outline Introduction to SQL and the database Bringing GIS into the database using PostGIS and open source tools Querying your data
+Bringing GIS into the database using PostGIS and open source tools

-Intended Audience: Beginner to Intermediate Attendees must be familiar with desktop GIS software.
-Experience with QGIS is a plus.
 Attendees must bring their own laptop with wifi/wireless capabilities.
 Prior to the workshop, attendees must install the PostgreSQL software and workshop data on their laptop.
 Attendees are also encouraged to install the open source QGIS desktop GIS software if the laptop does not have an existing desktop GIS installed.

 John Reiser is an open source and technology advocate.
 John runs several web sites dealing with spatial data that rely on database management systems and complex SQL processes.
 John also provides consulting services on GIS architecture and project management.
 Previously, he was the...
 Read More →